Meta (Facebook): Software Engineer Levels

 Meta Software Engineer Average Salary Overview

-Salaries at Meta, like at most tech companies, comprise a base salary, stock options, and bonuses.
+The salaries for engineers for each level at Meta, like at most tech companies, comprise a base salary, stock options, and bonuses.
 While specific figures can vary widely based on the individual’s negotiation skills, tenure at the company, and the company’s current compensation strategy, here’s a broad overview:

 • E3 (Software Engineer): The total compensation typically starts in the lower six-figure range but varies based on location and other factors.

-• E4 to E5: These levels significantly jump, with total compensation moving into the mid to high six-figure range.
+• E4 to E5: These IC levels significantly jump, with total compensation moving into the mid to high six-figure range.

 • E6 and above: Compensation at these levels can vary widely, often reaching into the seven figures for E8 and above, especially when factoring in stock options and bonuses, which can make up a large portion of the total pay.